Our forms are in Adobe PDF format so you'll need Adobe Reader

 IMPORTANT: Student Employee Background Check Policy

-All student employees are subject to the University's background check policy, and must complete the University of Colorado Background Disclosure and Authorization form.
-Students will not be hired until the Background check has been completed and the hiring authority has received results from Human Resources.
-For further information, please see the University’s Administrative Policy Statement.
+All student employees are subject to the University’s background check policy.
+HR liaisons must submit the online Background Check Request and students must submit the Background Check Consent On-line form upon receiving an email with instructions form HireRight, Inc. Students will not be hired until the Background Check has been completed and the hiring authority has received results from Human Resources.
+For further information, please see the University’s Policy Statement.

 Off-Campus Student Employment Hiring Paperwork: